 Cataracts are only treatable through surgery.
 Luckily, cataract surgery is extremely advanced.
 What used to require a lengthy hospital stay and recovery can now be done in as little as an hour.
 Cataract surgery is quick and highly advanced.
-To our clients throughout the San Jose and greater San Francisco areas, Dr. Ellis will remove the cataract-affected lens and replace it with an artificial lens called an IOL (intraocular lens) during your cataract surgery procedure.
+To our clients throughout the San Jose and greater San Francisco areas, our ophthalmologists will remove the cataract-affected lens and replace it with an artificial lens called an IOL (intraocular lens) during your cataract surgery procedure.
 There are many different types of IOLs on the market, from standard to astigmatism correcting.
 The Ellis Eye team will be able to recommend an IOL that will best suit your needs and lifestyle.